JGDR20/jgdr20/index.md

 As part of my current role I also use Firebird with IBConsole for a number of support applications used by our current products, as well as our legacy product.

 #### Web/Programming Technologies:

-I have been exposed to classic asp, asp.net, VB.NET, C#, HTML, CSS & Javascript for troubleshooting purposes, as well as some home research for personal projects.

-#### Customer Service:

-Prior to my roles on support teams I worked in Retail for some years, the majority of which was spent in customer-facing roles.
-During this time I've gained a great deal of patience and a positive attitude when interacting with both internal and external clients.
-I've been mentioned by name in a number of client feedback communications and have been requested as a point of contact by several clients.

-#### Security:

-As part of their support contracts I have been security cleared by 2 previous clients; one was specific to the client and the other was for a government body.
-Whilst both applications were specific to my previous employment at Computers in Personnel I am willing to undergo scrutiny for sensitive clients.

-### Employment History: